 Celebrating 161 years of Petaluma Masonry

-and 300 years of the modern Craft!
+and over 300 years of the modern Craft!

 Freemasonry is the world’s oldest surviving fraternal organization, and we at Petaluma-Hamilton #180 take great pride in continuing the long tradition of personal improvement, community development, and support for public education that Freemasons have espoused from the very beginning.
 More than anything we are a group of men of all ages who share the bonds of brotherhood, encouraging and promoting exemplary living and conduct.